vip306/IDS-Module1-alt3-New/chapter7.md

 `fruits <- mutate(fruits, total = apples + oranges)`

 For this exercise, the `dplyr` package is already loaded.
-You will add a new column `rate` to the `murders` dataset that is defined as `total/population * 100000`.
+You will add a new column `rate` to the `murders` data frame that is defined as `total/population * 100000`.

 *** =instructions
-* Calculate the "per 100,000" murder rate for each state
+- Use `mutate()` function with the help of the syntax above to add a column `rate` to the `murders` data frame
-* By using `mutate`, add a column called `rate` containing this information to the `murders` dataframe.
+- After running the function above, run `str(murders)` in the console to observe how the `murders` data frame has changed

 *** =hint
 Use code `mutate(murders, rate =  total / population * 100000)`